raghuvasanthrao/mermaidpy/README.md

 ## 💡 Tips

-* MermaidPy **generates code** — rendering is done by Mermaid.js in browsers or Markdown processors.
+* py2mermaid **generates code** — rendering is done by Mermaid.js in browsers or Markdown processors.
 * Save `.mmd` files to reuse diagrams in docs.
 * Use `render_to_html()` for instant browser preview.